Acrome-Robotics/AcromePythonLibrary/README.md

         **`Return:`** *None*

-        This is the constructor of the OneDOF class.
+        This is the constructor of the BallBeam class.
 Please refer to the Controller class constructor for argument descriptions.
     * #### `set_servo(self, servo)`

         **`Return:`** *None*